BlueBrain/nexus-web/docs/authFlow.md

 - display login link in header
 - call nexus without bearer token
-- start using token once use is logged in
+- start using token once user is logged in

 ## 3- Token and 1+ realms

 - restore session
 - call nexus with bearer token

-## Token but realms is gone (edge case)
+## Token but used realm is gone (edge case)

 - delete token
 - go to #2